hanishavemireddy/hanishavemireddy.github.io/about.md

 permalink: /about/
 layout: single
 author_profile: true
-classes: wide
+classes: narrow
 ---

+Hi, I’m Hanisha, a data scientist who enjoys turning messy real-world problems into clear decisions.

+I like working at the intersection of statistics, machine learning, and experimentation.
+What excites me most is identifying the right problem to solve, testing different hypotheses, and making sense of complex results in a way that helps people make better decisions.

-Hi, I’m Hanisha.
-I’m a Data Scientist with close to nine years of experience across academia and industry, building a career around one thing I’ve always loved: solving problems through data.
-My interest in this started during my undergraduate years at the Indian Statistical Institute, where I developed a deep appreciation for mathematics and statistics and became fascinated by how abstract theory can explain real-world patterns.
-Later, during my PhD at Iowa State University, that foundation became much more applied.
-It was where I first learned how to take theoretical ideas and turn them into practical tools for solving messy, real problems.
+My journey started at the Indian Statistical Institute, where I built a strong foundation in mathematics and statistics and first realized how much I enjoyed analytical problem-solving.
+During my PhD at Iowa State University, I learned how to take theoretical ideas and apply them to practical, real-world challenges.

-A lot of my professional work has been in AgTech, which means I’ve spent years working with noisy, imperfect, real-world data where clear answers are rarely handed to you.
-But for me, the domain has never been the main draw.
-What excites me is the process itself: identifying and defining the right problem, asking the right questions, designing experiments, testing hypotheses, and figuring out what the data is truly saying.
-I enjoy building statistical and machine learning models, but even more than that, I enjoy translating complex findings into insights that stakeholders can actually use to make decisions with confidence.

-What keeps me engaged in this field is the mix of analytical rigor and curiosity it demands.
-I like untangling ambiguity, understanding why something is happening rather than just predicting that it will, and creating frameworks that help people make smarter choices.
-Whether the problem is in agriculture, healthcare, product analytics, or any other domain, I’m drawn to work that sits at the intersection of data, reasoning, experimentation, and real impact.
+A lot of my experience has been in AgTech, but what keeps me motivated has never been the domain alone.
+I simply enjoy solving meaningful data problems, whether that means designing experiments, understanding patterns in noisy data, or helping teams make smarter choices based on evidence.

+### What I Enjoy Doing Most

+- Designing experiments and statistical analyses
+- Building predictive and decision-support models
+- Working with noisy, real-world datasets
+- Testing hypotheses and evaluating outcomes
+- Explaining technical findings in a way that makes sense to different audiences

 ## Beyond Work